If it were up to borrowers, it’d be easy to get a loan with no collateral or money down. Unfortunately, that isn’t the way it works.

 Lenders want to make sure that you have skin in the game, and therefore require some type of collateral or down payment.
 This is how they can justify extending your credit.

-Still, if you don’t have tens of thousands in the bank to cover the initial cost of securing financing, there are options available to your small business.
+If you don’t have tens of thousands in the bank to cover the initial cost of securing a loan, you still have options.
 We’ll show you everything you need to know about obtaining different types of small business loans with no money down.

-For example, if you had $20,000 to loan a relative to buy a pool, wouldn’t you feel better about them paying you back if they had to put up 25% themselves?
-That means they have $5,000 of their own hard-earned money into it, making it much more likely that they would work hard to pay for the pool.
+Let’s say you had $20,000 to loan a relative to buy a pool.
+Wouldn’t you feel better about them paying you back if they put up 25% themselves?
+That would mean they’d have $5,000 of their own hard-earned money invested, making it much more likely that they would work hard to pay for the pool.

 How Lenders Determine Down Payments

 Obtaining a business loan with no money down can prove difficult because it doesn’t offer a lender as much protection on their investment.
 Even borrowers with the best credentials are asked to contribute cash to secure financing.

 How much of a down payment you need for a business loan will rely on a few factors: